Frequently Asked Questions | For beginners learning photography in Galway

 Q: I do now own a camera yet, do I need one to prior to attending one of your photography courses?

 A: No, certainly not.
 Quite often people are interested in learning photography but are unsure of the best/most value for money camera to start out with.
 In those cases, I encourage people to attend one of my courses before buying any camera equipment, that way I can guide & advise people on the most suitable camera & lens option for beginners as well as provide details on where to buy them.
 Like any consumer, we're looking for value for money when buying equipment and quite often that can mean buying online or from bigger stores where the best value is available.
 I do have a spare camera that can be used at my photography courses so people can get a feel for a DSLR camera and it's controls before investing in their own.
-I also have a Fuji XT1 mirrorless camera for those looking learn about mirrorless cameras.
+I own both DSLR & mirrorless cameras for those looking learn about mirrorless cameras.

 That being said, some people also like the idea of having their own camera before attending so they can practice on their own camera during the courses, in that case I often chat with the person prior to the course and provide details on camera models & lenses and where to buy them, if they do not already own a camera.
 As this can often be quite confusing for first time DSLR camera buyers, I've added a page on my website which provides an overview of buying a camera as well as lens options.
 This page is available in the learning centre menu item.